Fairtrade Business Awards mean gold for Lyons Davidson

 Rounding off celebrations of Fairtrade Fortnight 2012, the awards were hosted by Business West in picturesque Leigh Court on the outskirts of Bristol.
 Guests were treated to a delicious lunch from local wholefoods and fairtrade suppliers before the formal awards ceremony began.

-Host of the awards, George Alagiah, gave an insight into some of the living and working conditions he has observed in developing countries during his career as a BBC foreign correspondent.
+Host of the Fairtrade Business Awards, George Alagiah, gave an insight into some of the living and working conditions he has observed in developing countries during his career as a BBC foreign correspondent.
 James Bennett of the Fairtrade Foundation spoke about why Fairtrade is good for business, in particular the growth in demand among UK consumers.
 Finally, Sandra Rojas, a producer of sesame from Nicaragua, described through an interpreter how she has benefited from the premium she is paid by selling some of her crop through a Fairtrade Cooperative.
 Due to low demand, only 20% of her sesame currently gets to market in this way, but the minimum price she is paid for it has so far allowed her to fund her child’s education and make simple improvements to her modest wooden home.

 Fairtrade sugar, coffee and tea